PicsArt/cppbind/docs/02_first_steps/01_prerequisites.rst

 Installation prerequisites
 ==========================

-- IEGEN supports macOS, Linux and Windows platforms.
+- CppBind supports macOS, Linux and Windows platforms.
 If you encounter any problems on these platforms, please check the :doc:`frequently asked questions</06_faqs/01_faq>`.